Cowan received the B.A.Sc. degree from the University

 in Montreal, QC, Canada,

-where he is an Associate
+where he is a

 Professor in the VLSI research group.